top of page

 Bulgarian Yogurt Starter

-It contains ''Lactobacillus delbrueckii subsp.
-Bulgaricus'' and ''Streptococcus thermophilus'' and deliver a bit tarter yogurt than Balkan style as it supposes to be.
+It contains Lactobacillus delbrueckii subsp.
+Bulgaricus and Streptococcus thermophilus and deliver a bit tarter yogurt than the Balkan style as it is supposed to be.

 There is a small difference between bacterial blends as well as design.
-The Bulgarian yogurt has a Pliska rosette displayed on the package - It is an ancient Bulgarian symbol and some scientists believe that is an astrological type of medallion.
+The Bulgarian yogurt has a Pliska rosette displayed on the package - It is an ancient Bulgarian symbol and some scientists believe that it is an astrological type of medallion.

 AS SEEN IN